 Camp Kernow, Park Farm, Truro

-It doesn’t get more back-to-nature than Britain’s only sustainable summer camp.
-With no mains electricity or water, Camp Kernow harnesses solar and biomass energy to give kids aged 7-15 years old a real taste of eco-living.
+It doesn’t get more back-to-nature than this off-grid environmental adventures camp.
+With no mains electricity or water, Camp Kernow harnesses solar and biomass energy to give kids aged 8-14 years old a real taste of eco-living.

 The camp enables children to understand and experience first-hand a new way of living in balance with nature, its ecological systems and natural resources.
 Sleeping in bell tents, yurts and teepees, kids learn how to track animals and forage for food on the 280 acres of Cornish woodland and streams.